 Tsukipro is a franchise consisting of albums, drama CDs, mobile games, anime, and stage plays featuring 13 fictional idol groups - 10 male, 2 female, and 1 mixed - under Tsukino Talent Productions.
-The series exists on a 2.5 dimension, as the characters of the series themselves are made to interact with producers.
-The franchise started with the success of Tsukiuta, a collaboration between seiyuu (voice actors/actresses) and Vocaloid and Niconico producers.
+The series exists in 2.5 dimensions, as the characters of the series themselves are made to interact with producers and other people in real life.
+The franchise started with Tsukiuta, a collaboration between voice actors and Vocaloid producers.

 The franchise is divided into parts:

 - Tsukiuta: Based on the twelve months in a year.
 It is separated into its own franchise.
 Each group has six members.

 - Six Gravity (boy group, December-May, debuted in 2012)

 - Procellarum (boy group, June-November, debuted in 2012)

 - Fluna (girl group, December-May, debuted in 2014)

 - Seleas (girl group, June-November, debuted in 2014)